Duquesne Dukes

 The Duquesne Dukes are the athletic teams of Duquesne University of Pittsburgh, Pennsylvania.
 The Dukes compete in Division I of the National Collegiate Athletic Association as members of the Atlantic 10 Conference.
 Football and bowling, however, compete in the Northeast Conference.

 Sports sponsored

 A member of the Atlantic 10 Conference, Duquesne University sponsors teams in six men's and eleven women's NCAA sanctioned sports.
 The football and bowling teams compete as associate members of the Northeast Conference.

 Basketball

 The Dukes men's basketball team has had great success over the years, playing twice in national championship games in the 1950s and winning the National Invitation Tournament championship in 1955.
-The men's basketball Dukes annually play their cross-town rival, the University of Pittsburgh Panthers, in Pittsburgh's much anticipated and highly attended City Game.
-The current head coach is Keith Dambrot, who was hired in the spring of 2017.
+The men's basketball Dukes semi-regularly play their cross-town rival, the University of Pittsburgh Panthers, in Pittsburgh's much anticipated and highly attended City Game.

-The Dukes women's basketball team also plays the University of Pittsburgh every year in the women's version of the City Game.
+The Dukes women's basketball team annually plays the University of Pittsburgh every year in the women's version of the City Game.